 This type of follow-up email works well if your initial email contained a special offer for your prospect.

-Any variation of this subject line works as it reminds your prospect that they can try out your product without making a significant commitment.
-Everyone loves freebies and special offers, so reinforcing the fact that you have one for your prospect.
+Any variation of this subject line works as it reminds your prospect that they can try out your product without having to make a significant commitment.
+Everyone loves freebies and special offers, so this follow-up email reinforces the fact that you still have one available for your prospect.
 You can even add some more incentives to sweeten the deal and encourage a faster response.

 “You don’t want to miss this.”